Long non-coding RNA: In post-transcriptional regulation

 In addition to regulating transcription, ncRNAs also control various aspects of post-transcriptional mRNA processing.
 Similar to small regulatory RNAs such as microRNAs and snoRNAs, these functions often involve complementary base pairing with the target mRNA.
 The formation of RNA duplexes between complementary ncRNA and mRNA may mask key elements within the mRNA required to bind trans-acting factors, potentially affecting any step in post-transcriptional gene expression including pre-mRNA processing and splicing, transport, translation, and degradation.

 In splicing

 The splicing of mRNA can induce its translation and functionally diversify the repertoire of proteins it encodes.
 The Zeb2 mRNA requires the retention of a 5'UTR intron that contains an internal ribosome entry site for efficient translation.
 The retention of the intron depends on the expression of an antisense transcript that complements the intronic 5' splice site.
 Therefore, the ectopic expression of the antisense transcript represses splicing and induces translation of the Zeb2 mRNA during mesenchymal development.
 Likewise, the expression of an overlapping antisense Rev-ErbAa2 transcript controls the alternative splicing of the thyroid hormone receptor ErbAa2 mRNA to form two antagonistic isoforms.
+Another well-characterized lncRNA involved in splicing is MALAT1 (metastasis associated lung adenocarcinoma transcript 1).
+MALAT1 localizes predominantly to nuclear speckles and has been reported to regulate the distribution and activity of splicing factors, thereby influencing alternative splicing of a subset of pre-mRNAs.